 Good news if you received a Google Assistant device over the holidays.
-Like Amazon's Alexa, Google's voice-powered assistant can perform a range of tasks and the best part is that it's no longer relegated to Google-built devices like Google Home or the latest Pixel phones; you can get Google Assistant on a wide range of handsets, from high-end products like the Samsung Galaxy S9 to budget models like the Honor 7X.
-The LG G7 ThinQ even features a dedicated button to summon Google Assistant while iPhone users can download an iOS version of Google Assistant.
+Like Amazon's Alexa, Google's voice-powered assistant can perform a range of tasks and the best part is that it's no longer relegated to Google-built devices like Google Home or the latest Pixel phones.
+Instead, you can find it on a wide range of devices from the Samsung Galaxy S9 to the Honor 7X.
+Even iPhone users can download an iOS version of Google Assistant.

 You love that Google Assistant responds to your voice when your screen is off, but you hate it when your PIN and fingerprint methods appear on screen (requiring an extra step to unlock the device).
 Bypass these additional steps by using Google Assistant's voice command to unlock your device.
 Go into your Google Assistant settings, and select OK Google Detection followed by Trusted Voice.